 Can I bring my own wheelchair or mobility device onboard?

-Yes, Emirates allows up to two mobility aids free of charge, provided they meet size and safety requirements.
+Yes, Emirates allows up to two mobility aids for free, provided they meet size and safety requirements.

 What are the rules for traveling with an electric wheelchair on Emirates?